 How to Exercise for a Summer Body

-The second part of the strategy is exercise.
-Oh, there is no one more motivated than a person with a shiny new gadget to keep track of the calories they burn with their new gym membership card and squeaky-clean running shoes!
-But is that the best strategy for your body?
-Have you prepared your body to run miles on an elliptical and lift massive amounts of weights and lunge the length of the gym?
-On the first day.
-Without proper instruction.
-Maybe it’s time to slow the roll a little bit and consider what we are asking our bodies to do.
+But is the “quick fix” or short-term weight management the best strategy for your body?
+Have you prepared your body to run miles on an elliptical?
+Lift massive amounts of weights?
+Lunge the length of the gym?
+On the first day?
+Without proper instruction?
+It may be time to slow the roll and consider what we are asking our bodies to do.

 Remember step one.
 Are you fueling your body appropriately?
 You wouldn’t expect a jet to take you across the country with the same fuel you put into the family minivan.
 That is one quick way to cause more harm than good to the body you are trying to show off.
 If you’re eating your food allergens to fuel your workout, what’s happening?
 You’re forcing your body to work harder while it’s fighting inflammation.
 That’s going to drain your energy quickly.
 It’s also going to diminish your body’s ability to fight true invaders.